What Is The Climax For The Most Dangerous Game

 Consider the Historical Context

 "The Most Dangerous Game" was published in 1924, a time of great social and political upheaval.
-Consider the historical context in which the story was written.
+Now, consider the historical context in which the story was written.
 How might the events of the time have influenced Connell's writing?
 Understanding the historical context can provide valuable insights into the story's themes and messages.

-For example, the story's exploration of social Darwinism and the survival of the fittest may reflect the anxieties and concerns of the post-World War I era.
+Take this: the story's exploration of social Darwinism and the survival of the fittest may reflect the anxieties and concerns of the post-World War I era.

 Debate and Discuss